willcrichton/gentle_whisper/README.md

 * [Docker](https://www.docker.com/) (for Gentle)

 Note that as of 12/02/2022, the Gentle Docker image does NOT work on an M1 Macbook Pro with macOS.
 (I don't know why.)
-I have only verified that this library works on Ubuntu 16.04, and it should probably work on any Linux machine at least.
+I have only verified that this library works on Ubuntu 16.04 with x86 architecture CPU, and I'm guessing it will work on any x86 system.

 ### From source